Yandex Cloud

 Required paid resourcesRequired paid resources

-• Yandex MPP Analytics for PostgreSQL cluster fee: Using computing resources allocated to hosts and disk space (see Yandex MPP Analytics for PostgreSQL pricing).
+• Yandex MPP Analytics for PostgreSQL cluster, which includes the use of computing resources allocated to hosts, storage and backup size (see Yandex MPP Analytics for PostgreSQL pricing).

 Getting startedGetting started

-Create a Yandex MPP Analytics for PostgreSQL target cluster with the computing capacity and storage size appropriate for the environment where the migrated database is deployed.
+Create a Greenplum® target cluster with computing capacity and storage size matching the source database’s environment.

 Transferring dataTransferring data